sugarlabs/GSoC/2019/work-product/port-to-python-3/README.md

 Work experience:

 Started testing the Python 3 port by comparing the output of the `dbus-monitor`.
 Made a small fix and completely tested the functionality of the ported version.
 I also worked on making distribution packages so that others could test.
+Testing of sugar-datastore required ported version of sugar-toolkit-gtk3.

 Link to commit:<br>
  - https://github.com/sugarlabs/sugar-datastore/commit/43aabbc5e1febb40ce053cee74fca06b23d0b601<br>